TheeBryanWhite/react-wp-gutenberg-loop/README.md

 ## Where this needs improvement
 The GraphQL query works but I have to manually add another layer of recursion to the GraphQL in page.js for every potential parent->child container/content relationship.

+I'm considering a way to write a single-level query and passing the parent container ID to the child component loop so the query isn't this bananas stack of code that only gets bigger and bigger.